The Lutheran Evangelical Protestant Church: Position statements

 The following are the Position Statements of the EPC GCEPC/LEPC as stated on their website.

 Baptism: "Water baptism identifies the believer with the death and burial of Christ and that the believer should arise to walk in newness of life.
 (Matthew 28:19-20, Acts 8:26-40) In baptism a believer is identified with Christ whether by immersion, sprinkling, dunking, or pouring where water is provided for such service.
 Baptism may be by immersion or pouring or sprinkling if water is not available for immersion."

 Ordination: "Ordination into Christian service is for men and woman who have experienced salvation through faith in Christ Jesus and who are baptized believers called by Christ through the Holy Spirit to serve Him in ministry.
-TheLEPC believes that God has set aside particular individuals for service and that ordination is man’s recognition of what God Himself has already done.
+The LEPC believes that God has set aside particular individuals for service and that ordination is man’s recognition of what God Himself has already done.
 Men and women may serve as co-laborers with Christ in the harvest fields.
 Men and women may serve as deacons, overseers, apostles, prophets, pastors, teachers, and evangelist as examples of all of these can be found in scripture concerning both male and female.
 From the beginning authority was given to both male and female.
 In Christ there is neither male nor female, Gentile or Jew, but all are children and servants of God.
 All are called as a royal priesthood.
 All levels of leadership are open to spirit led men and women of God."

 Homosexuality: "The Lutheran Evangelical Protestant Church follows the Bible in all matters of faith including the issue of homosexuality.
 The LEPC will not knowingly ordain any practicing homosexual to the Christian ministry.
 The belief of the LEPC is that homosexuality should not be an issue causing division and debate within the Church at large, as Holy Scripture already settles the debate.
 The Christian faith and the love of Christ calls believers to love the sinner but hate the sin.
-LEPC Clergy minister to all people,welcomes all people following the example of the Lord, Jesus Christ."
+LEPC Clergy minister to all people, welcomes all people following the example of the Lord, Jesus Christ."

 Marriage: "Marriage is the union of a man and a woman.
 It is a vow made before God that the two (male and female) shall become one.
 The General Conference of Evangelical Protestant Churches, LEPC and EPC, does not perform same sex unions or bless same sex couples."

 Abortion: "Abortion is the willful taking of innocent human life.
 Human life begins at conception because there is simply no other point that it can begin.
 Therefore, abortion is not acceptable under any circumstance except in the rare and unusual instance where the life of the mother is at real risk.
 Only then should an abortion be considered."